A Handful of Help for Homecoming Soldiers

 Talistones was on exhibit at the Rhode Island Convention Center for the Rhode Island School of Design Graduate Student Thesis Exhibition from May 21- June 5, 2017

-To learn more about the science, meet the veterans involved in the project, and understand the origin of the ideas, click here (or the box below) to check out my thesis book!
+To learn more about the science, meet the veterans involved in the project, and understand the origin of the ideas, check out my thesis book!